 Do you need to get hiking gear as a beginner?

-When starting out, you don’t need a lot of fancy gear.
-However, you don’t want to hike in jeans and regular clothing.
+Now that you've decided where to go, you might be wondering what to bring on a hike.
+When starting out, you don't need a lot of fancy gear.
+However, you don't want to hike in jeans and regular clothing.
 Invest in good quality hiking pants.
-Though it may be hot, you’ll want to wear pants so that your legs don’t get scratched up or eaten alive by bugs.
-It’s also a good idea to wear long-sleeve shirts for the same reason.
+Though it may be hot, you'll want to wear pants so that your legs don't get scratched up or eaten alive by bugs (KÜHL Radikl take care of this problem).
+It's also a good idea to wear long-sleeve shirts for the same reason.

 You also need a good pair of sneakers for your hike.
 Though you may feel like you need to wear hiking boots, if they are new or you don't wear them often, you may end up with blisters.